***To register for Certified Recovery Peer Specialist (CRPS) Facilitator Training, please click here.

 ***To register for Mental Health Recovery and WRAP Facilitation Training, please click here.

 Connecting Leadership, Education, Advocacy and Recovery (CLEAR) is the implementation of a contract NAMI Collier was awarded by DCF on January 1, 2013.

-As of January 1, 2015, the Access Line merged with the Born Drug-Free, which is an initiative by the Florida Department of Children and Families, Florida Office of the Attorney General and the Florida Department of Health to raise awareness about babies being born exposed to prescription drugs.
-The campaign educates expectant mothers about the importance of discussing prescription drug abuse with their doctors and to offer assistance to the women.
+The CLEAR Program provides a statewide WarmLine that is staffed by Certified Recovery Peer Specialists.
+The WarmLine offers the opportunity for anyone who needs or wants to speak with an understanding and empathetic person who has been through the mental health system and now is experiencing wellness and recovery.
+The WarmLine can be used as a resource, for support, to help cope with a difficult situation, or just to talk about something that someone is experiencing.
+The WarmLine is not intended or set up to help with crisis or suicidal callers.
+The line has live operators from 4pm – 10pm.
+All calls received during non-live hours will be directed to a voicemail system that is closely monitored and all calls will be returned during the next live shift.
+As of January 1, 2015, the WarmLine merged with the Born Drug-Free Line, which is an initiative by the Florida Department of Children and Families, Florida Office of the Attorney General and the Florida Department of Health to raise awareness about babies being born exposed to prescription drugs.
+The campaign educated expectant mothers about the importance of discussing prescription drug abuse with their doctors and to offer assistance to the women.
 Callers are provided education, referrals to treatment, and a peer to speak with during a difficult period in their life.